vsego/misc/README.md

 * `cracked-lists.py` -- A program that automates reading of [Cracked](http://www.cracked.com/)'s list-articles by loading them and displaying only their headers.

+* `dominoes.py` -- A solution for the dominoes problem [posted in The Guardian on 15th Jun 2020](https://www.theguardian.com/science/2020/jun/15/can-you-solve-it-domino-dancing#comment-141591276).

 * `gchq-morse.py` -- A program that solves the Morse part of [GCHQ's centenary puzzle](https://static.standard.co.uk/s3fs-public/thumbnails/image/2019/02/14/16/gchqplaque1402.jpg).

 * `knight_around_board.py` -- A program that finds a way for a knight to visit all the fields on the board.